 Do you like Animal Encounter?
 Have a look at our recent article about Great White Shark Diving.

-Take a tour in a vehicle or hire your own 4×4 and drive carelessly around the park, taking in the natural beauty, the range of vegetation as well as keeping an eager eye for any elephants that you may encounter!
+Take a tour in a vehicle or hire your own 4×4 and drive carelessly around the park, taking in the natural beauty, and the range of vegetation as well as keeping an eager eye for any elephants that you may encounter

 Best tours in Kruger National Park to see the elephants

-Multiple tours are offering wildlife experiences, including to see elephants.
+Multiple tours offer wildlife experiences, including seeing elephants.
 Here are the most reliable ones (Rated on Google Maps and Trip Advisor)

 Hwange National Park, Zimbabwe